J-Shahim/portfolio-webpage/src/assets/texts/nasa-project/model3.md

-# NASA Model 3
+# Base-Plate-V4

-This is a generic description for NASA Model 3.
-Replace this text with specific details about the model as needed.
+Description for Base-Plate-V4.
+Replace with details about this part.